SETINSTRANSLATION

 9

-Translation from the IMU center of navigation to the MARK3 output location.
+Translation from the IMU centre of navigation to the MARK3 output location.

 This offset shifts the position and velocity information in the MARK3PVA log.